wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

    ![Example of the Usage Summary dashboard.](images/usage_overview.png)

-* **Obsolete Metrics Toggle for Dashboards**: You can now [include obsolete metrics](ui_examine_data.html#include-or-exclude-obsolete-metrics) for all dashboards in a dashboard.
+* **Obsolete Metrics Toggle for Dashboards**: You can now [include obsolete metrics](ui_examine_data.html#include-or-exclude-obsolete-metrics) for all charts in a dashboard.
 Doing so, data that have not been reported for 4 weeks or more are included for all the charts on the dashboard.

    {% include important.html content="Dashboard performance might suffer if you include obsolete metrics.
 Using the setting for individual charts is recommended."%}
 * **Set Up and Manage the AWS Integration by Using the API**: Learn how you can [use the Wavefront API to set up and manage the AWS integration](integrations_aws_overview_API.html).